preciofishbone/OmniaDocsG2/working-with-processes-v7/processes-library-settings-v7/index.rst

 This page describes the process library settings in Omnia 7.0 and later.

-You must be Administrator of the Team Site, to be able to edit the settings for the lists in the Processes library, and to edit permissions.
+You must be administrator of the teamsite, to be able to edit the settings for the lists in the Processes library, and to edit permissions.

 Settings for the tabs
 ***********************